-Presently, the New Music Performance Collection consists of a circulating collection featuring compositions created after 1970.
-It will eventually focus on works composed over the last 10 years.
+The New Music Performance Collection consists of a circulating collection featuring compositions composed over the last 10 years.
 The collection emphasizes scores for small vocal and instrumental chamber ensembles of no more than twelve parts, rather than large orchestral or symphonic works.
 All musical genres are collected at this time.
 The collection is located inside the Reading Room of the F. Ludwig Diehn Composers Room.
 If the room is locked, please ask for admittance from the staff at the Music Library Help Desk.

 This Composer Resources section provides links to the most useful resources for researching subjects for composers and composition majors.
 Use the links on the left hand side of this page to navigate through the pages of this guide.